cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 implementation issues that introduce inherent discrepancies between standard prime-order groups and the elliptic curve instantiation.
-In this document, all algorithms that we detail assume that the group is a prime-order group, and this MUST be upheld by any implementer.
+In this document, all algorithms that we detail assume that the group is a prime-order group, and this MUST be upheld by any implementation.
 That is, any curve instantiation should be written such that any discrepancies with a prime-order group instantiation are removed.
 See {{ciphersuites}}
 for advice corresponding to the implementation of this interface for specific definitions of elliptic curves.

-## Other Conventions
+## Conventions and Terminology

+The following conventions are used throughout the document.

 - For any object `x`, we write `len(x)` to denote its length in bytes.
 - For two byte arrays `x` and `y`, write `x || y` to denote their